 It's that time again!
 Back-to-school shopping can be a fun bonding activity for some parents and their kids, and for others, well, we're starting to feel like it's the ninth circle of hell.
 If you're dreading hitting Target or the department store with your kiddos to beef up their wardrobes for the upcoming year, we don't blame you.

-We do suggest that you bookmark our back-to-school shopping "cheat sheet" to keep things as fun as possible and avoid wasting an entire afternoon at the mall:
+We do suggest that you bookmark, print and pin our back-to-school shopping "cheat sheet" on Pinterest to keep things as fun as possible and avoid wasting an entire afternoon at the mall:

 Check your school's dress code before heading out to do your back-to-school shopping.
 Whether it’s a uniform or a structured code, your school's clothing requirements need to be met or your child may be sent home.
 Make sure you know the rules before shopping.
 Many kids' clothing stores and discount stores stock their shelves for back-to-school with clothing that meets local schools' requirements.